spz2020/royale-brawl-v29/readme.md

 #### discord bot commands

 - !help - shows all available commands
 - !status - show server status
 - !ping - will respond with pong
-- !resetseason - resets the season
-- !reports - sneds a link to all reported messages
-- !givepremium - give premium to an account for one month (!givepremium [TAG])
+- !unlockall - will unlock EVERYTHING on the player's account (!unlockall [TAG])
 - !ban - ban an account (!ban [TAG])
 - !unban - unban an account (!unban [TAG])
 - !mute - mute a player (!mute [TAG])
 - !unmute - unmute a player (!unmute [TAG])
+- !resetseason - resets the season
+- !reports - sends a link to all reported messages
 - !userinfo - show player info (!userinfo [TAG])
+- !changecredentials - change username/password of an account (!changecredentials [TAG] [newUsername] [newPassword])
 - !settrophies - set trophies for all brawlers (!settrophies [TAG] [Trophies])
 - !addgems - grant gems to a player (!addgems [TAG] [Gems])
+- !givepremium - give premium to an account for one month (!givepremium [TAG])

 #### club commands